-In parallel, she is investigating the acquisition of derivational morphology in children with normally developing language.
+In parallel, Jacqueline is investigating the acquisition of derivational morphology in children with normally developing language.
 This work has implications for research in multilingualism, literacy, education and clinical studies.
-Jacqueline has developed a database of 18,000 complex word types in adult speech called

 Jacqueline has also published on the characteristics of split intransitivity in Italian and Mandarin, in particular, the interaction between semantic verb class, aspect and word order effects.

 Research centres and groupsCentre for Literacy & Multilingualism

 - Polysemy in verb-forming suffixation: A construction morphology approach